theQRL/theqrl.org/_docs/mining/linux.md

 Before we start there are a few things to know about.

 * The default location for the wallet and the chain is `~/.qrl` unless you specify it on the command line.
-Make sure this location has some room for the chain to grow.
+ * Make sure this location has some room for the chain to grow.
 * If you installed with `pip3 install -U qrl` you will use the `qrl` command.
 *   If you installed from source via GitHub you will be invoking the `~/QRL/start_qrl.py` and the `~/QRL/qrl/cli.py` commands.

+Steps to creating a wallet:

+1) Create Wallet
+2) Get the recovery seed / phrase
+3)

 #### Create New Wallet